Steve McQueen (director): 1990–2007: Short films and visual art

 McQueen has cited Andy Warhol as an influence on his work.

 McQueen's films as an artist were typically projected onto one or more walls of an enclosed space in an art gallery, and often in black-and-white and minimalistic.
 He has cited the influence of the nouvelle vague and the films of Andy Warhol.
 He often appeared in the films himself.

-McQueen met the art curator Okwui Enwezor in 1995 at the Institute of Contemporary Arts, London.
+In 1995, McQueen met the art curator Okwui Enwezor at the Institute of Contemporary Arts, London.
 Enwezor became a mentor to him as well as a friend and had a significant influence on McQueen's work.

-His first major work was Bear (1993), in which two naked men (one of them McQueen) exchange a series of glances that might be taken to be flirtatious or threatening.
-Deadpan (1997) is a restaging of a Buster Keaton stunt in which a house collapses around McQueen, who is left unscathed because he is standing where there is a missing window.
+McQueen's first major work was Bear (1993), in which two naked men (one of them McQueen) exchange a series of glances that might be taken to be flirtatious or threatening.
+Another early work, Deadpan (1997) is a restaging of a Buster Keaton stunt in which a house collapses around McQueen, who is left unscathed because he is standing where there is a missing window.
 As well as being in black-and-white, both these films are silent.

 The first of McQueen's films to use sound was also the first to use multiple images: Drumroll (1998).
 This was made with three cameras, two mounted to the sides, and one to the front of an oil drum, which McQueen rolled through the streets of Manhattan.
-The resulting films are projected on three walls of an enclosed space.
-McQueen has also made sculptures such as White Elephant (1998), as well as photographs.
+The resulting films were projected on three walls of an enclosed space.

+During this time, McQueen also made sculptures such as White Elephant (1998), as well as photographs.

-He won the Turner Prize in 1999, although much of the publicity went to Tracey Emin, who was also a nominee.
-In 2006, he went to Iraq as an official war artist.
-The following year he presented Queen and Country, a piece that commemorated British soldiers killed in the Iraq War by presenting their portraits as sheets of stamps.
+In 1999, McQueen won the Turner Prize for his "range" and "emotional intensity" of his art.
+However, much of the publicity went to Tracey Emin, who was also a nominee.

+In 2006, McQueen went to Iraq as an official war artist commissioned by the Imperial War Museum.
+The following year, he presented the work Queen and Country (2007), which commemorated the British soldiers killed in the Iraq War by presenting their portraits as sheets of stamps.
 A proposal to have the stamps placed in circulation was rejected by the Royal Mail.

-His 2007 short film Gravesend depicted the process of coltan refinement and production.
+His 2007, McQueen's short film Gravesend depicted the process of coltan refinement and production.
 It premiered at The Renaissance Society in the United States.

 2008–2018: Breakthrough as filmmaker

+Hunger (2008)

+In 2008, McQueen's first feature-length film Hunger, about the 1981 Irish hunger strike, premiered at the Cannes Film Festival.

 McQueen and Michael Fassbender (pictured in 2013) have frequently collaborated on films, starting with Hunger (2008).